 - short-term memory loss and increasing forgetfulness

-- problems performing tasks that require forward planning
+- problems doing tasks that require planning

 - problems coping with sudden and unexpected situations, such as suddenly realising that you have forgotten the keys to your house

-For a small number of people with advanced CBD, their dementia will worsen and they will require constant care.
+For a small number of people with advanced CBD, dementia will worsen and they will require constant care.

 Most people with advanced CBD will find it increasingly difficult to swallow food and liquid.
 This is known as dysphagia.
-At some time, people with CBD will need to consider the possible benefits and drawbacks of using a feeding tube.
+At some point, people with CBD will need to consider the possible benefits and drawbacks of using a feeding tube.